25 minutes from Hotel Fatehpuri

 Seat: No fixed seat — he wanders

 The youngest and most extraordinary brother.
 Chalda has no permanent temple.
-He wanders across the hills on a 12-year cycle, carried in a silver palanquin by his devotees.
+He wanders from village to village, carried in a silver palanquin by his devotees, staying about a year in each place — sometimes longer.

 Chalda Mahasu — The God Who Walks

 Of the four brothers, Chalda Mahasu is the most remarkable.
 He has no permanent temple.
-Instead, he travels — carried in a dev-doli (divine palanquin) made of silver, adorned with gold, a ceremonial sword, and repoussé images of the deity.
+Instead, he travels — carried in a dev-doli (divine palanquin) of silver, so fine that smiths are invited from Kumaon to mould the metal befitting a divine king.

-His journey follows a cycle of roughly 12 years, moving from village to village across the Jaunsar-Bawar belt and into the hills of Himachal Pradesh.
-Some villages wait an entire generation for Chalda's darshan.
+He moves from village to village, staying about a year in each — though when the deity wills it, a halt can stretch far longer.
+His circuit carries him across both banks of the Tons and over the modern state line, deep into the hills of Himachal Pradesh.
+Some villages wait years for Chalda's darshan.
 When the doli arrives, the village erupts in celebration — days of ritual, music, and feasting follow.

 "Some gods sit in temples.
 Chalda walks to his people."